Searching (China Black song): Critical reception

 In 1994, Music & Media magazine said, "Through this single you get an idea what it would be like if Michael Jackson tried his luck on swingbeat.
 The current trend for slower beats would make the accompanying dance a lot easier".
 Andy Beevers from Music Week gave it four out of five, calling it a "catchy soulful reggae tune", that is now re-released with the "obligatory remixes."
 He added, "These do not do the song any favours, but the original sounds as fine as ever", and "it could now be the summer hit that it deserved to be all along."
 Ralph Tee from the magazine's RM Dance Update agreed, "For me though, it's the original version which holds all the song's charm, and fortunately it's included here for all who missed out the first time."
-Another editor, James Hamilton described the 1992 version as "a sweet reggae styled jogger".
+Another RM editor, James Hamilton described the 1992 version as "a sweet reggae styled jogger".
 In 1994, he deemed it a "tremulously crooning Errol Reid's superb soulful sweet slinky reggae swayer".
+Pete Stanton from Smash Hits gave "Searching" four out of five, writing, "The nicest song off the pile, this one. [...]
+This is a subtle reggae track that floats about your room with i soft vocals and swaying rhythms.
+Ooh yes, lovely."